Shaw Local

 Casey Etheridge (1) of Princeton runs ball as Hunter Edgcomb (6) of Hall trails on Friday, Oct.
 3, 2025 at Richard Nesti Stadium in Spring Valley.

-All-time leading rushers in Bureau County since 1971
+All-time leading rushers in Bureau County since 1971, including others when available:

 4,387 — Ronde Worrels (Princeton, 2017-20/21)